Construction

 Onshore cables

-The map on the Onshore Substation tab illustrates these refinements.
+The map below illustrates these refinements.

 Once the cable installation work is completed and commissioned, the temporary haul road will be removed and the ground reinstated using stored subsoil and topsoil.
 All temporary construction compounds and temporary fencing will be removed, field drainage and/or irrigation will be reinstated and the land will be restored to its original condition.
 Where practicable, consideration will be given to early restoration of sections of the Mona onshore cable corridor.